 Quarantine efforts have come under criticism for not stopping the spread of TR4.
 But the problem is not a lack of effectiveness, as much as a lack of implementation.
 As Australia is showing, it is possible to contain TR4 when it is caught early and prompt action is taken.

-This is not to say that resistant cultivars, natural or bred, don’t have a role to play.
-But since no cultivar is resistant to everything, an integrated approach to managing pests and diseases is more sensible, and more sustainable, than betting everything on one resistant cultivar.
+This is not to say that resistant cultivars, farmer selected, bred or genetically modified7 , don’t have a role to play.
+But since no cultivar is resistant to everything, an integrated approach that puts an emphasis on biosecurity8 is more sensible.
 It’s also more diversity-friendly.
 For example, it leaves open the option of growing susceptible cultivars in TR4-free soils.

 Cavendish bananas have been getting a bad rap in extinction stories.
-The good news is that consumers in banana-importing countries seem more receptive to trying different bananas.
-The danger is in believing, like the uncle of this blogger, that “the spread of TR4 will introduce different varietals to the American public”.
+The danger in looking forward to their demise is believing, like the uncle of this blogger, that “the spread of TR4 will introduce different varietals to the American public”.
 People who are rooting for TR4 need to be careful what they wish for.